wayfinderio/intro-to-fp/_docs/3-guts-of-fp/swiss-army-knife.md

 Open `exercises/map-and-filter.js` in your editor and implement the map and filter functions.
 Do this either using a for loop or using recursion (or try both).

-To test your changes, run `npm run map-and-filter` from the `exercises` directory.
+To test your changes, run `npm run -s map-and-filter` from the `exercises` directory.

 ### It All Comes Back To Fold